Create a banner of paper wedding dresses using paper medallions and decorative ribbon! A fun decoration for bridal showers!

 To start out the week, I’m sharing this cute, and easy-to-make, paper wedding dress banner!
 I love creating paper medallions and seeing what I can turn them into.
 Last year I made paper medallions into pumpkins and watermelons, and this time I’m turning them into tiny little wedding dresses!
 All you need to create this banner is white cardstock and ribbon.
 Switch to black cardstock for a little black dress banner, perfect for a bachelorette party!

-- Free template – located at the end of this post in blue.
+- Free bodice template – Grab the free file by filling out the purple form at the end of this post.

 - White card stock – I used Neenah 110lb white paper